ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let wine = merlot; // String | The name of the wine to get a specific product recommendation for. let opts = {
+let wine = merlot; // String | The type of wine to get a specific product recommendation for. let opts = {
   'maxPrice': 50, // Number | The maximum price for the specific wine recommendation in USD.
   'minRating': 0.7, // Number | The minimum rating of the recommended wine between 0 and 1.
 For example, 0.8 equals 4 out of 5 stars.